play14team/play14-website/_games/airplane-factory.md

 scale: Min 8, Max 16
 timebox: 30 - 60 mins

-description: In this game, a team must produce as many folded paper planes as possible.
+excerpt: In this game, a team must produce as many folded paper planes as possible.
 It is a competition between teams to be as productive as possible.

 materials:
   - Folding models